Serving Jacksonville, FL

 Large military retiree community

 Jacksonville is home to Naval Station Mayport, NAS Jacksonville, and a massive veteran population.
-HECM can complement VA pension, TRICARE, and other military retirement benefits — providing additional tax-free cash flow without affecting VA benefit eligibility.
+HECM can complement VA pension, TRICARE, and other military retirement benefits — providing additional cash flow that isn't taxed as income.
+Because it's loan money, it generally won't affect your VA disability pay — but if you receive a need-based VA pension, it's worth confirming how holding the funds could count.

 Affordability creates opportunity